TheresiaQuintes/teacups/docs/source/spinsystem.rst

 	import teacups.classes as cl
 	Sys = cl.SpinSystem()

-the following attributes are preallocated (but can be newly assigned by the user):
+the following attributes are preallocated (but can/should be newly assigned by the user):

 * spin_system: "doub"
-* precursor: "basis"
+* precursor: "eigen"
-* population: [0, 1]
+* population: [1, 0]
 * g: [1.95, 2, 2.1]
 * width_gauss: 3
 * decay: 1e-6